Applying ⋅ What happens at the exam? ⋅ Case Requirements ⋅ Study Guide ⋅ Frequently Asked Questions

 The Fellow examination is only given in English.
 If needed, an interpreter will be permitted for the oral/case examination.
 The interpreters will be supplied by the AAID, with the applicant being responsible for the cost of this service.
 The fee for translation services will be based on the prevailing rate at the time of the examination and must be paid at least 30 days before the examination date.

-Each Fellow candidate must have completed dental implant treatment of at least fifty (50) arches.
 Each case must be on a different patient and must be complete with the final prosthesis in function for at least one year by the beginning of the examination period.
-From these fifty (50) cases, the candidate must submit ten (10) cases for in-depth discussion with the examiners.
-The candidate must have performed both the surgical and prosthetic treatment for each of these ten cases.
+Candidates must submit five (5) cases for in-depth discussion with the examiners.
+The candidate must have performed both the surgical and prosthetic treatment for each of these cases.

 The submitted reports become the property of the American Academy of Implant Dentistry and will not be returned.